hashnfv/hashnfv-multisite/docs/release/installation/multisite.kingbird.installation.rst

 Abstract
 --------
-This document will give the user instructions on how to deploy available scenarios verified for the Colorado release of OPNFV platform.
+This document will give the user instructions on how to deploy available scenarios verified for the Danube release of OPNFV platform.

 Preparing the installation
 --------------------------
 Kingbird is centralized synchronization service for multi-region OpenStack deployments.
-In OPNFV Colorado release, Kingbird provides centralized quota management feature.
+Kingbird provides centralized quota management feature.
 At least two OpenStack regions with shared KeyStone should be installed first.

 Kingbird includes kingbird-api and kingbird-engine, kingbird-api and kingbird-engine which talk to each other through message bus, and both